Treasury's Yellen, Japan's Suzuki to discuss weak yen, more sanctions on Russia

 Yellen will also continue talks with Japan about setting a price cap on Russian oil to limit Moscow's profits and help lower energy prices.

-The two sides will likely affirm conformity to a price cap but stop short of reaching any concrete agreement on a scheme, a Japanese official said.
+The two sides will likely affirm conformity to a price cap but stop short of reaching any concrete agreement on a scheme, the Japanese official said.

 On Wednesday, Yellen will travel to Indonesia to meet with Suzuki and other Group of 20 finance officials for their July 15-16 gatherings.